tintinve/dashboard/README.md

-The dashboard will only work on a screen sizr bigger than 1300px.
+The dashboard will only work on a screen size bigger than 1300px.